hyperledger/indy-node/design/anoncreds.md

     and adds the BLS-signed proof of the `issuanceTime` to the credential.
     * The verifier will then use the proof to make sure that the `issuanceTime` is really the correct one.
 * The `issuanceTime` needs to be verified in each proof.
-    * The Verifier should use Predicates (instead of disclosing) for the value of `issuanceTime`.
+    * The Verifier should use Predicates (instead of disclosing) for the value of `issuanceTime` to avoid correlation.
+    * It's possible also to disclose `issuanceTime`, but we don't force it.
-    * We do not force disclosing `issuanceTime` (if want to avoid correlation), but if it's not disclosed and not verified as a Predicate, then there is a chance the the proof verification will fail because of key rotations.
-    * If `issuanceTime` is not disclosed, then the latest keys will be used.
+    * If it's not disclosed and not verified as a Predicate, then there is a chance the the proof verification will fail because of key rotations, since the latest keys will be used.

-### Referencing Schema and CredDef in Credentials and Proofs
-* Schema is referenced by unique `SchemaDID`.
-    * Created for each new Schema.
-    * This is different from Schema Issuer DID (DID used to send `SCHEMA` txn) which can be the same for any number of Schemas.
-* CredDef is referenced by unique `CredDefDID`.
-    * Created for each new CredDef.
-    * This is different from CredDef Issuer DID (DID used to send `CRED_DEF` txn) which can be the same for any number of CredDef.
-* RevocDef and RevocReg are referenced by unique `RevocDefDID`.
-    * Created for each new RevocDef.
-    * Used to update RevocReg.
-    * This is different from RevocDef Issuer DID (DID used to send `REVOC_DEF` txn) which can be the same for any number of RevocDef.

-### How Prover and Verifier get keys for Credentials and Proofs
-* Proofs and credentials come with `schemaDID`, `credDefDID`, `revocDefDid`.
-* Also there is `issuanceTime` attribute in each credential (which can be disclosed in the proof).
-* Prover/Verifier looks up SCHEMA using `GET_SCHEMA(schemaDID)` request to the ledger
-* Prover/Verifier looks up CRED_DEF using `GET_CRED_DEF(credDefDID, issuanceTime)` request to the ledger
-* Prover/Verifier looks up REVOC_DEF using `GET_REVOC_DEF(revocDefDid, issuanceTime)` request to the ledger
-* Prover looks up REVOC_REG to update the witness for the given `timestamp` using `GET_REVOC_REG(revocDefDid, timestamp)` request to the ledger
-* Verifies looks up REVOC_REG to get accumulator value for the given `timestamp`
- using `GET_REVOC_REG(revocDefDid, timestamp)` request to the ledger
-* Prover and Verifier should look up REVOC_REG by the same `timestamp` when generating and verifying the proof.

 ### Timestamp Support in State